-Figure 7-4.
-Illustration of alternative models using category attribute and sibling subclasses
+Figure 7-4 - Illustration of alternative models using category attribute and sibling subclasses

 If the subclass approach is adopted, it may result in sibling classes that have the same attributes but differ in the class name and definition.
 In theory such siblings can be removed and a "categoryOf..." attribute added to the superclass.
 Consideration of the following issues may help resolve the question of which approach is better: